Beats Studio Buds finally launch – and they're cheaper than the AirPods Pro

 These dual-beam forming microphones are also used during phone calls, and according to Beats, can filter out wind and obstruct external noise for greater clarity.

-As for the battery life, Beats says the Studio Buds deliver eight hours of playback, with a further 16 hours in the charging case, though that number drops to five hours onboard and 15 hours with the case with ANC and Transparency mode turned on.
+As for the battery life, Beats says the Studio Buds deliver eight hours of playback, with a further 16 hours in the charging case, though that number drops to five hours onboard and 10 hours with the case with either ANC or Transparency mode turned on.

 That's not the best battery life we've seen for noise-cancelling earbuds – the new Sony WF-1000XM4 offer eight hours onboard and a further 12 hours from the charging case, for instance.